Georgia vs Florida State Prediction — AI Finds CAN'T MISS CBB Lines & Props (Dec 02)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over mountains of data from every simulation between the Bulldogs and Seminoles and using recursive machine learning and kick-ass AI to crunch the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over tons of data from every simulation between the Bulldogs and Seminoles and using recursive machine learning and impressive AI to examine the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most watching on the growing weight human bettors tend to put on coaching factors between a Bulldogs team going up against a possibly improved Seminoles team.
-We’ve found the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most focused on the linear correlation of factor emotional bettors tend to put on Georgia’s strength factors between a Bulldogs team going up against a possibly improved Seminoles team.
+It appears the true game analytics might reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CBB AI picks for FREE now.